cmuscioly/cmuscioly.github.io/tournament.md

-We will host our fifth invitational tournament on <b>January 20th, 2024</b>, on Carnegie Mellon's Pittsburgh campus.
+We will host our sixth invitational tournament on <b>January 20th, 2024</b>, on Carnegie Mellon's Pittsburgh campus.
 If you're interested in attending, please see the [registration](/registration/) page for more information.

 <!-- RESULTS BUTTON <div>